Jean Segura Player Props: Marlins vs. White Sox

-The Miami Marlins and Jean Segura, who went 0-for-3 last time out, battle Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+Jean Segura -- batting .152 with four walks and two RBI in his past 10 games -- will be in action for the Miami Marlins against the Chicago White Sox, with Michael Kopech on the hill, on June 10 at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Royals.
+In his previous game he had a hitless showing (0-for-2) against the White Sox.

 Jean Segura Game Info & Props vs. the White Sox